PCT mile 1679.3 to mile 1695.0 (15.7 miles)

 The roads are indeed a maze.
 Many intersecting and unmarked logging roads.
 I have the route planned out on one of my mapping apps and find it fairly straight forward to be honest.
 Many of the mapped roads don’t actually exist anymore, long overgrown and I only find a few direction changes questionable.

-I prepare myself to be walking into the dark by digging out my head torch over dinner, another no cook tortilla preparation.
+I prepare myself to be walking into the dark by digging out my head torch over dinner, another no cook tortilla preparation, packet tuna replaced by packet spam.
 The pace continues to be quick and I surprise myself at the distance covered.
 I realise I can make the reroute before the sun sets at around 9pm.

 There is one super hard section of the reroute where it follows mapped logging roads that have long been reclaimed by nature.
-Thickly overgrown with vegetation there several sections on a steep climb required a physically exhausting push through vegetation for 50 ft sections.
+Thickly overgrown with vegetation.
+Several sections on a steep climb requiring a physically exhausting push through vegetation for 50 ft sections.
 The footprint of the road can be seen but there is no obvious path through the veg given I’m one of the few people to try this section.

 Finally I reach the last connecting road.
 Just over 1.5 mile to my goal I crank up some Eastern Beach on my phone and step into gear.